Location: Downtown Las Vegas

 There are several restaurants both inside the building and right outside of it along 3rd Street so finding sustenance is not going to be a problem.

 In addition to the big bar in the middle of the casino called Furnace, there’s also Art Bar just off the lobby, with framed paintings on the ceiling and little exhibits spread around the small room.
+The former “Mob Bar” has been turned into a small showroom hosting comedy and other low-cost shows.

 The pool area, branded Citrus Grand, is the best in Downtown Vegas by far and one of the coolest in Vegas period.
 It is located on the roof above casino and features a huge infinity pool, grassy areas for lounging (and picnicking, I suppose), fire pits, VIP cabanas, a cafe, a bar, and room for concerts and special events like movie screenings.
 It’s gorgeously done in bright green and pristine white and couldn’t be more appealing if it tried.